mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Identify a leaf in the `tree` array (any even-numbered node) whose `key_package` field is identical to the KeyPackage.
 If no such field exists, return an error.
-Let `index` represent the index of this node among the leaves in the tree, namely the index of the node in the `tree` array divided by two.
+Let `index` represent the index of this node in the tree.

 * Construct a new group state using the information in the GroupInfo object.
   The new member's position in the tree is `index`, as defined above.
 In